Netflix wins back Wall Street, shares jump 42 percent

 One of Netflix's biggest shareholders, activist investor Carl Icahn, saw a massive gain since he began buying shares in September.
 Icahn's nearly 10 percent stake, bought for $321.4 million, has increased to $807.7 million based on Thursday's closing share price.

-When Icahn disclosed his stake in October, he said he felt the company was an attractive takeover target for another media company.
-Icahn said on Thursday he still held that view.
+When Icahn disclosed his stake in October, he said he felt the company was an attractive takeover target.

-In November, Netflix adopted a "poison pill" defense to prevent a takeover by someone not approved by the board.

-On Wednesday, Hastings and Chief Financial Officer David Wells said in a letter to investors: "We have no further news about his intentions, but have had constructive conversations with him about building a more valuable company."
+"We have no further news about his intentions, but have had constructive conversations with him about building a more valuable company," Chief Executive Reed Hastings and Chief Financial Officer David Wells said in a quarterly letter to investors on Wednesday.

 Even with Wall Street's newfound optimism, several analysts were seated in the neutral camp, waiting to see how Netflix will fare over the rest of the year amid growing competition.
 The company forecast subscriber gains for the first three months of 2013 but did not give guidance beyond that.